slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
 -- Chazal*

-> *"The American people don’t believe anything until they see it on television."
--- Richard Nixon*

 > *"There is no exception to the rule that everybody likes to be an exception to the rule."
 -- Malcolm Forbes*

 > *"I am a deeply superficial person."
 -- Andy Warhol*

-> *"If you feel pain, you’re alive.
-If you feel other people’s pain, you’re a human being."
--- Leo Tolstoy*

 > *"I can’t understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars."
 -- Fred Allen*

-> *"What a misfortune to be a woman!
-And yet, the worst misfortune is not to understand what a misfortune it is."
--- Soren Kierkegaard*

-> *"If a man never contradicts himself, the reason must be that he virtually never says anything at all."
--- Erwin Schrodinger*

 > *"People aren’t getting crazier.
 Crazy people are getting louder."
 -- g_s_bhogal@x*

-> *"The pendulum of the mind oscillates between sense and nonsense, not between right and wrong."
--- Carl Jung*